spacetelescope/hst_notebooks/notebooks/HSLA/README.md

 ## Before Running a Notebook
-Before running these examples you **must** follow the general instructions on creating an environment that can run the notebooks, shown in STScI HST Notebook Repository HQ page under [Installation Instructions](https://spacetelescope.github.io/hst_notebooks/index.html).
+Before running these examples, you **must** follow the general instructions on creating an environment that can run the notebooks, shown in STScI HST Notebook Repository HQ page under [**Installation Instructions**](https://spacetelescope.github.io/hst_notebooks/index.html).

 ## Current Notebooks